Start to finish.

 The year-to-year retention rate for doctoral programs is 91%; the retention rate over 17 years is 72%.

 - Doctor of Philosophy: 41

-Many students who come to B. H. Carroll Theological Institute are already employed by churches, parachurch ministries, or other religious non-profits during the course of their studies.
+Many students who come to B. H. Carroll Theological Seminary are already employed by churches, parachurch ministries, or other religious non-profits during the course of their studies.
 Accordingly, most are enrolled part time.

 - 73% of entering students work more than 20 hours per week